frfernandezdev/shortener-url/README.md

 Ready to launch your project to stardom?
 Follow these steps and let the world see your brilliant creation:

 1. **Configure Production Environment**: Prepare your `.env` file on the server with all the necessary variables.
+Use [AWS Systems Manager](https://aws.amazon.com/systems-manager/) to manage your environment variables securely.
 It’s the secret to a fabulous application! 🌟🔧

 2. **Build Assets**: Run `npm run build` to build the frontend assets.
 Make everything shine in production! 💎✨